 Feast Farm is a no-till garden run by Montpelier's Community Services Department.
 We grow fresh, healthy produce for our food-insecure neighbors.
-See the link at left for information about our summer camp!

 About Feast Farm